-In September 2024, the Terrorism (Protection of Premises) Bill entered parliament.
-Also known as ‘The Protect Duty’ or ‘Martyn’s Law’, the legislation aims to make the public safer by ensuring those responsible for specific premises and events have considered the risk of terrorist attack and have implemented safety and security measures proportionate to their operations.
+On 3 April 2025, the Terrorism (Protection of Premises) Bill – also known as ‘The Protect Duty’ or ‘Martyn’s Law’ – gained Royal Assent.
+The legislation aims to make the public safer by ensuring those responsible for specific premises and events have considered the risk of terrorist attack and have implemented safety and security measures proportionate to their operations.

 1. Who does the legislation apply to?

-It will apply to organisations operating premises or events where members of the public are expected to gather in large numbers (over 200) at once.
+It will apply to organisations operating premises or events where members of the public are expected “at least occasionally” to gather in large numbers (over 200) at once.

 The main requirement in this tier is to ensure appropriate public protection measures are in place.
 Measures like these: